ggowthamg/4-KB-ROM-Memory-with-Read-and-Write-Operations/README.md

-# 4-bit Ripple Carry Adder using Task, and
+# 4-bit Ripple Carry Adder using Task, and 4-bit Ripple Counter using Function with Testbench

 # Aim
 To design and simulate a 4KB ROM memory with read and write operations using Verilog HDL and verify the functionality through a testbench in the Vivado 2023.1 simulation environment.